-112 See "Salem Colored Man, Tax Payer Ten Years, Warned by Three K's to Unload," Salem Capital Journal, October 25, 1922, p.
-7; Griffith, Birth of a Nation, 2:30:30.
+93 See "Salem Colored Man, Tax Payer Ten Years, warned by Three K's to Unload, Salem Capital Journal, October 25, 1922.

-Mountains, and hoisted off the ground three times in a mock lynching.
-Klansmen then forced him to run away as they fired revolver shots around his feet.
-The third incident involved Henry Johnson, a Jacksonville man who was half Latino.
+Johnson, a Jacksonville man who was half Latino.
 Johnson, accused of being a chicken thief, was also hoisted by rope but cut down before the mock lynching turned fatal.
-In Oregon City, Perry Ellis, the only black resident in the town and the owner of a car wash, was kidnapped, interrogated, and threatened with lynching because of his alleged sexual relationship with a local white woman.
-In the fifth incident, the Klan was suspected of the murder of Timothy Pettis, a black resident of Marshfield (now Coos Bay), in 1924.
+In Oregon City, Perry Ellis, the only black resident in the town and the owner of a car wash, was kidnapped, interrogated, and threatened with lynching because of his alleged sexual relationship with a local white woman.94

+The Klan was suspected of one death in Oregon.
+In 1924 Timothy Pettis, a black resident of Marshfield (now Coos Bay), was murdered.
 His body was mutilated and left in the bay.
 Although a \$500 reward was offered by local authorities and another \$100 by the local black community, the murder remained unsolved.
-This incident received wide publicity and was known to both Oregon Governor Walter M. Pierce, who unfortunately was a Klan sympathizer, and the National Association for the Advancement of Colored People (NAACP) in New York.113
+This incident received wide publicity and was known to both Oregon Governor Walter M. Pierce, who unfortunately was a Klan sympathizer, and the National Association for the Advancement of Colored People (NAACP) in New York.
 The Klan record of violence across the nation, which was well known to many Americans at the time, was enough to label it a terroristic organization by both the standards of the 1920s and of today.
-While we will never know how Dunn felt about the violence associated with the Invisible Empire, it is certain that he was aware of it and yet continued to lead Eugene Klan No. 3.114
+While we will never know how Dunn felt about the violence associated with the Invisible Empire, it is certain that he was aware of it and yet continued to lead Eugene Klan No. 3.

-What is also certain is that Dunn, by joining and leading the Ku Klux Klan in Eugene, Oregon, embraced all its values, which were unequivocally articulated in the application for membership in the Oregon Klan.
-That application required each new member to be a "native born...white male Gentile person...and a believer in the tenents [sic] of the Christian religion, the maintenance of White Supremacy, . . . and the principles of 'pure Americanism.'"
-It also required the prospective candidate to answer a set of questions, including: "Were your parents born in the United States of America?"
-"Are you a Gentile or a Jew?"
-"Of what race (color)?"
-"What religious faith?"
-"Of what religious faith are your parents?"
-"Do you believe in the principles of a PURE Americanism?"
-"Do you believe in White Supremacy?"115
+What is also certain is that Dunn by joining and leading the Ku Klux Klan in Eugene, Oregon, embraced all its values which were unequivocally articulated in the application for membership in the Oregon Klan.
+That application required each new member to be a "native born...white male Gentile person...and a believer in the tenets of the Christian religion, the maintenance of White Supremacy, and the principles of 'pure Americanism,'" It also required the prospective candidate to answer three questions: "Are you wholly of the white race?"
+"Do you believe in upholding the supremacy of the White man's civilization and racial purity?"
+"Are you opposed to the intermarriage of persons of the White and colored races?"

 The secrecy of the Ku Klux Klan, which was fundamental to its existence, also prevented Dunn from leaving a record of his views and his actions.
-Significantly, however, we have found no evidence of his repudiating his crucial role with the Eugene klavern during the last decade of his life after the Klan collapsed in the state in 1925.
-Thus, we are forced to surmise from the known activities of the organization he led during its heyday in Eugene that Dunn knowingly embraced a philosophy and movement that certainly by today's standards, but also in the view of most of his colleagues and students at the time, violated the core values of the University of Oregon.
+Nor have we found any evidence of his repudiating his crucial role with the Eugene klavern during the last decade of his life after the Klan collapsed in the state in 1925, Thus, we are forced to surmise from the known activities of the organization he led during its heyday in Eugene that Dunn knowingly embraced an organization that certainly by today's standards, but also in the view of most of his colleagues and students at the time, violated the core values of the University of Oregon.

-113 See Jeff LaLande, "Beneath the Hooded Robe: Newspapermen, Local Politics, and the Ku Klux Klan in Jackson County Oregon, 1921-1923, Pacific Northwest Quarterly 83 (1992): 47, and Elizabeth McLagan, A Peculiar Paradise: A History of Blacks in Oregon, 1788-1940 (Portland, OR: Georgian Press, 1980), 137-139.
+94 See Jeff LaLande, "Beneath the Hooded Robe: Newspapermen, Local Politics, and the Ku Klux Klan in Jackson County Oregon, 1921-1923, Pacific Northwest Quarterly 83 (1992): 47, and Elizabeth McLagan, A Peculiar Paradise: A History of Blacks in Oregon, 1788-1940 (Portland: Georgian Press, 1980), 138-139.

-114 For a survey of Klan violence nationally see Chalmers, Hooded Americanism, Chapters 5, 6, and 8.
+95 Ibid., 137-138.
+For a survey of Klan violence nationally see Chalmers, Hooded Americanism, Chapters 5, 6, and 8.